-This is an account of my experience with Telogen Effluvium (THE this condition I was desperately hunting all over the internet in search of some explanation for the rapid hair shedding and symptoms I was experiencing.
+This is an account of my experience with Telogen Effluvium (THE).
+When I had this condition I was desperately hunting all over the internet in search of some explanation for the rapid hair shedding and symptoms I was experiencing.
 There are a lot of forums filled with accounts of Alopecia Areata and other conditions but I thought it may be useful to any sufferers of unexplained hairloss to read my account of THE and see if their symptoms are aligned.

 Hair Loss is a very frightening experience, I wanted to write this to list my personal symptoms and recovery process and also to offer some advice and encouragement to sufferers as I truly understand how awful this condition is.

 In August of 2008 I suffered from Glandular Fever with mild hepatitis (liver inflammation).
 I was in bed for about four weeks and suffered from consistent fevers which hovered around the 38-41 degrees mark.
 I was regularly taking Panadol to lower the fever but in hindsight I should have ensured that the fever was more effectively reduced.
 I lost about six or seven kilos and it took a considerable amount of time to rebuild my strength.

 In November of 2008 (about two months after the most severe part of the illness had ended) I was washing my hair when I looked down to find the whole drain hole blocked with hair.
 Apparently this is how most people discover the onset of acute THE.
 Over the next few days I began to become increasingly aware of the hair loss through brushing and its accumulation over the bathroom floor and my pillow.
 I was becoming more than mildly concerned when I booked a trim with my hairdresser with the hope of them being able to confirm whether I was actually shedding hair and whether it was a repercussion of the illness.